 Optimised productivity is vital for industrial and logistics businesses to compete; in the Warehousing and Support Activities for Transportation industry division, it was found that the average output per hour in 2018 (£27.49) was 35.66 per cent higher than in 1997 (£20.26), which shows that employers are chasing efficiency gains as much as they can— and succeeding at it.

-This notion is reinforced by the fact that, for logistics businesses in 2018, profit margins were only two per cent.
-Considering that 192,000 out of 192,525 of logistics enterprises are SMEs, minor efficiencies can have a massive impact on the bottom line, particularly over the Christmas peak season, when companies can expect to have their busiest period.
+This notion is reinforced by the fact that, for logistics businesses in 2018, the FTA reported profit margins were only two per cent.
+In addition the FTA also reported that 192,000 out of 192,525 of logistics enterprises are SMEs, minor efficiencies can have a massive impact on the bottom line, particularly over the Christmas peak season, when companies can expect to have their busiest period.

 From getting your information organised properly to scanning barcodes efficiently, here are a few apps that will help you and your team over the peak season.

 Issues you face: In today’s industrial and logistics worksites, barcodes are an essential part of the workflow, from stock-taking to processing returns.
 However, barcodes aren’t without their issues; factors such as poor lighting conditions, peeling, and distance can all corrupt a barcode scan, possibly resulting in a missent order or the need for another stock count, time-consuming additions to your team’s day-to-day tasks.

 How Scandit helps: Scandit overcomes the problems associated with barcodes, simplifies the process for users and offers new features to improve productivity.
 Users are able to scan barcodes in poorly lit conditions, process multiple barcodes simultaneously and take advantage of its augmented reality feature, providing important details at every stage of the workflow.

 Cost: Free to download and test, subscription model for full usage.